Expanding Small-Scale Datasets with Guided Imagination: Problem and Preliminary Studies

-The proposed data imagination pipeline leverages big generative models to create new samples from the seeds to expand datasets.
-However, it is unclear what kind of samples are effective and helpful for model training.
-To determine this question and optimize $\delta$ accordingly in the above pipeline, we conduct several preliminary studies and make the following observations.
+Our data imagination pipeline leverages generative models to create new samples from seed data.
+However, it is unclear what types of samples are effective and how to optimize $\delta$ accordingly in the pipeline to create data that are useful for model training.
+Our key insight is that the newly created sample $x'$ should \emph{introduce new information compared to the seed sample $x$, while preserving the same class semantics as the seed sample}.
+To achieve these properties, we explore the following preliminary studies and discover two key criteria:~(1) class-maintained information boosting, and (2) sample diversity promotion.